humhub/humhub/protected/humhub/docs/guide/developer/content.md

  - [Yii ActiveRecords](https://www.yiiframework.com/doc/guide/2.0/en/db-active-record)
  - [Yii Controller](https://www.yiiframework.com/doc/guide/2.0/en/structure-controllers)

-Content models are a fundamental part of HumHub.
-The content concept allows the implementation of different types of content types and is responsible for managing the visibility and other unique content features which are described in the following sections.
+The content concept is a fundamental part of HumHub and allows the implementation of different types of content.
+The core content module is responsible for managing the visibility and other content features which are described in the following section.

 ## ContentContainer

-As the name suggests, a ContentContainer in HumHub is as container for content instances.
+As the name suggests, a ContentContainer in HumHub can be connected with content instances.
 HumHub supports two different types of ContentContainer:

  - User
  - Space

-Content without ContentContainer relation are considered global.
+Content without a ContentContainer relation are considered global.

 ## Content and ContentActiveRecord

-The [[\humhub\modules\content\components\ContentActiveRecord|ContentActiveRecord]] class serves as the base class for every conent type as for example Polls, Posts or Wiki pages.
-While the ContentActiveRecord implementation describes the specific behavior of a content type, all ContentActiveRecord instances are related to a [[humhub\modules\content\models\Content|Content]] record.
-The Content record holds general information
+The [[\humhub\modules\content\components\ContentActiveRecord|ContentActiveRecord]] class serves as the base class for every content type as for example Polls, Posts or Wiki pages.
+While the ContentActiveRecord implementation describes the specific behavior of a content type, all ContentActiveRecord instances are related to a [[humhub\modules\content\models\Content|Content]] record which holds general content data as:
-as:

- - visiblity
+ - visibility
  - originator
  - creation date
  - updater
  - update date
  - ContentContainer relation

-The following section describes common configuration possibilities of ContentActiveRecord subclasses.+
+The following section describes common configuration possibilities of ContentActiveRecord subclasses.

-`ContentActiveRecord::autoFollow` flag is used to determine if the content originator should automatically follow this content after creation.
-In case the originator should not receive notifications for e.g. likes or comments, this flag should be set to false.

 `ContentActiveRecord::moduleId` should always be set with the related module id of your content record.

+`ContentActiveRecord::autoFollow` flag is used to determine whether or not the content originator should automatically follow this content after creation.
+In case the originator should not receive notifications for e.g. likes or comments by default, this flag should be set to false.

-`ContentActiveRecord::streamChannel` specifies a where or how this content is used.
-Activity content entries for example make use an own stream channel and therefore are not included in the `default` wall stream channel.
+`ContentActiveRecord::streamChannel` specifies the main context in which this type of content is used.
+Activity content entries for example make use of an own stream channel and therefore are not included in the `default` wall stream channel.
 In case you just want to exclude your content from the wall stream, set the stream channel to `null`.
 This setting can also be changed by model updates in order to exclude the content only if some conditions are met.
+As with activities, this field can also be used to create own custom streams.

-`ContentActiveRecord::silentContentCreation` can be set to `false` if you want to prevent the creation of ContentCreated notifications and activities for this type of content.
+`ContentActiveRecord::silentContentCreation` can be set to `false` if you want to prevent the creation of `ContentCreated` notifications and activities for this type of content.
 Note, those activity records are only created when inserting the content record.
 Changing this setting afterwards won't have any effect.

-### Custom ContentActiveRecord class
+### Custom ContentActiveRecord

 Just like other [ActiveRecords](https://www.yiiframework.com/doc/guide/2.0/en/db-active-record) `ContentActiveRecord` classes should be put under the `models` namespace of your module.
 Beside the basic `ActiveRecord` features as `validation` and `attributeLabels` your `ContentActiveRecord` class should at least implement the following fields and methods:

 - `moduleId` - id of the related module